YellowJacketLinux/GCC-Bootstrap/README.md

 but there is a gotcha.

-For Ada support (GCC `gnat`) and D support (GCC `gdc`), GCC 12.2.0 requires that you have are building from a GCC that already has `gnat` and `gdc` support.
+For Ada support (GCC `gnat`) and D support (GCC `gdc`), GCC 12.2.0 requires that you are building from a GCC that already has `gnat` and `gdc` support.

-GCC has always been that way with respect to `gnat` which I believe was originally a separate package merged into GCC, but I believe needing `gdc` to build D support is new as of the GCC 12 series.
+GCC has always been that way with respect to `gnat` which I believe was originally a separate package merged into GCC.
+I believe needing `gdc` to build D support is new as of the GCC 12 series.
+D support in GCC itself was new in GCC 9 series, and neither the 9 or 10 series require an existing `gdc` to build `gdc`.

-Anyway, I am not sure that I will ever *personally* need D support but Ada is named after Lovelace who is credited with having written the first computer program (for an analog mechanical computing device).
+Anyway, I am not sure that I will ever *personally* need D support but Ada is named after Ada Lovelace who is credited with having written the first computer program (for an analog mechanical computing device).
 Just for the nostalgia of that name, I do sometimes play with Ada.